-This article is an attempt to answer some questions that Wavewalk skiff owners ask in the process of choosing an outboard motor for it –
+This article is attempts to answer questions that Wavewalk W720 kayak-skiff owners ask in the process of choosing an outboard motor for it

 Short shaft or long shaft?

-We definitely recommend using outboards that feature a long (20″) propeller shaft, and for multiple reasons, which are discussed in this article entitled Outboard motor propeller shaft length for Wavewalk fishing kayaks and boats »
+We definitely recommend using outboards that feature a 20″ Long (L) propeller shaft, and for multiple reasons, which are discussed in this article entitled Outboard motor propeller shaft length for Wavewalk fishing kayaks and boats »

-We recommend not to be tempted by the availability and lower price of 15″ short shaft outboard motors, because such motors don’t fit the W700, and using one would never produce optimal results, even for a highly skilled individual with a lot of experience in boat outfitting.
+We recommend not to be tempted by the slightly lower price of 15″ short shaft outboard motors, because such motors don’t fit the W720, and using one would never produce optimal results, even for a highly skilled individual with a lot of experience in boat outfitting.

 Recommended reading –

 Water cooled motors are quieter but heavier than comparable air cooled motors.
 Being air cooled makes outboard motors noisier.

 Nearly all new small motors on the market are 4-Cycle (4-stroke) and not 2-Cycle (2-stroke).

 The advantage of the 4-Cycle system is twofold –

 - The motor runs on regular fuel, and there is no need to mix it with oil.